 Counselor Licensing Requirements in Mississippi should be followed closely in order to practice professionally as a counselor in the state.
-We want to make sure that you have important information about Counselor Licensing Requirements Mississippi.
+We want to make sure that you have important information about Counselor Licensing Requirements in Mississippi.
 This information will help you in your decision-making about the exact path to take toward licensing to work as a professional counselor in the state of Mississippi.

-Though there is only type (LPC) of licensing in Mississippi, the process of gaining licensing may vary depending on what counseling experience you currently hold.
+Though there is only one type (LPC) of licensing in Mississippi, the process of gaining licensing may vary depending on what counseling experience you currently hold.

 Mississippi Counselor Credential Titles

 Licensed Professional Counselor – Candidate Applicant who has satisfied experience and educational requirements but still needs to pass the exam.A background check is required of all candidates.

 Mississippi Counselor Educational Requirements